You must be reading this blog post with someone else in mind.

 - Kitchen Scale (this is BY FAR my favorite kitchen scale (very affordable and Amazon Prime); read more about it in this post that I wrote)

-- Container(s) – Recycle an old powder container, a glass shaker, or a small mason jar like this (totes adorable, huh!?)
+- Container(s) – Find a container that suits you in the Pronounce Skincare Shop.
+You can also Recycle an old powder container, a glass shaker, or a small mason jar.

 - Put container on scale and hit ‘tare’.